 Road traffic injuries are also on the rise, particularly in LMICs – where rates of trauma and disability are disproportionately higher.
 Injuries in LMICs contribute to the vicious cycle of poverty: keeping poor people out of work and incurring high costs for treatment, not to mention the disruption of the family balance.

-Building on the momentum from this High Level Policy Dialogue on Challenges of Trauma and Care of injured in Africa (September, 2018), CoDA continues to collaborate with AUC, WHO and AO Alliance Foundation on this issue.
-The objectives of this collaboration are to support advocacy and awareness programmes aimed at strengthening multi-stakeholder commitment through an established African network on this issue; organize continual consultations and consensus building on the challenges of trauma and care of injured in Africa; and directly support the implementation of the plan of action established at policy dialogue.
+Building on the momentum from this High-Level Policy Dialogue on Challenges of Trauma and Care of injured in Africa held in September 2018, CoDA continues to collaborate with AUC, WHO and AO Alliance Foundation on the issue of trauma and care of the injured.
+The objectives of the collaboration are to:

 Women & Youth Empowerment and Employment

-In the spirit of achieving these objectives, CoDA is working solely as well as in collaboration with the AU, the AU Special Envoy on Youth and selected partners including continental youth organizations to organize relevant conventions and policy dialogues which focus on Youth empowerment.
-Particular focus will be placed at each dialogue respectively on employment, education, changing the youth perspective to a more positive outlook despite their continental challenges and strengthening Pan-Africanism in youth.
+To support achievement of these objectives, CoDA is working solely as well as in collaboration with the African Union, the African Union Special Envoy on Youth and selected partners including continental youth organizations to organize relevant conventions and policy dialogues which focus on youth empowerment.
+The focus of each dialogue will be on employment, education, changing the youth perspectives to a more positive outlook despite their continental challenges, and strengthening pan-Africanism in the youth.